It’s TOMATO GROWING TIME!

 Add Marigolds to your garden to help deter pests.
+Check out pest control mississauga for pest control services.
 Some say they keep rabbits and snakes away too.
 I read today on Pinterest they attract spider mites, aphid and leaf hoppers.
 What say you?
 Do you have experience with Marigolds in your garden?
 So far they have worked well for me and pretty up the garden.

 We cut some of the DIY tomato cages in half and 2/3 to fit some of the plants that didn’t grow as much but are producing well.

 It’s so funny to see a little scrawny tomato plant with 8-10 big tomatoes growing.
 One of my plants has 42 Roma tomatoes on it and it’s only about 2 feet tall and is scrawny!